P Company: 20 Mile Endurance March

+The event takes place on the Monday morning and afternoon.

 Stretcher Race

-Candidates are divided into teams of 16 people, and have to carry a 176 lb stretcher over a distance of 5 mi, each individual candidate wears a helmet, webbing and a slung rifle.
-No more than four candidates carry the stretcher at any given time, swapping round at regular intervals so that all candidates carry the stretcher for a certain distance.
+Candidates are divided into teams of 12 people, and have to carry a 176 lb stretcher over a distance of 5 mi, each individual candidate wears a helmet, webbing and a slung rifle.
+No more than 4 candidates carry the stretcher at any given time, swapping round at regular intervals so that all candidates carry the stretcher for a certain distance.

+The event takes place on the Tuesday morning.